thestinger/allocator/README.md

 If there is no address space resource limit, a large portion of the address space is reserved up-front for a stronger time complexity guarantee and more compaction from the address ordering.
+The reserved memory is partitioned between each core for parallel chunk allocation, falling back to the global data structure only when it runs out.
+On 64-bit, this means that there are no global resources preventing linear scaling as the reserved mapping is enormous.

 The system calls for managing mappings (mmap, mprotect, munmap) require taking the global mmap_sem lock as writers, while page faults and madvise purging use